mlange-42/yarner/docs/Features.md

 Markdown and HTML styles are able to render extracted comments in `<aside>` tags, which can then be rendered nicely using CSS.

-See the HTML example for an example of one way to render the extracted comments.
+See the HTML example for one way to render the extracted comments.

 ## Named entrypoints